 In this project we develop measurement methods to aid the development of new nanomagnet-based devices.
 We focus our efforts in two areas: (1) the development of a ferromagnetic resonance force microscope that allows us to probe, manipulate and image the dynamic behavior of individual nanostructures, and (2) measuring the “spin torque” effects of electron spins carried by electrical currents.

 The ferromagnetic resonance force microscope addresses a number of challenges facing the development of nanomagnet-based future electronics.
 One such challenge is that a few small defects can ruin a product such as a memory chip that relies on the uniform operation of many nanodevices.
-While a number of existing tools, including electron microscopy, are available for characterizing structural and chemical properties, the magnetic properties are the primary concern.
-The ferromagnetic resonance microscope allows us to measure magnetic properties on a device-by device basis, or even at different locations within a device, by measuring the frequency of precession (magnetic vibration) of the magnetization..
-The figure shows a modeled series of standing spin-wave modes (wave-like precession modes) in a magnetic thin film where the waves are trapped by the field from the nearby magnetic tip on a cantilever.
-Different parts of the film can be tested simply by moving the tip and noting changes in the resonance frequenices.
+While a number of existing tools, including electron microscopy, are available for characterizing structural and chemical properties, the magnetic properties can be the primary concern.
+Magnetic resonance microscopy allows us to measure magnetic properties on a device-by device basis, or even at different locations within a device, by measuring the frequency of precession (magnetic vibration) of the magnetization.
+We have constructed a ferromagnetic resonance force microscope, which detects precession through small changes in the magnetic forces between the sample and a magnetic tip on a scanned probe.
+The figure shows an image of a precession mode that is localized at the edge of a magnetic disk.
+This mode is especially sensitive to the properties of the edge, including damage incurred during lithography.

 News Articles:Nanoscale Magnetic Media Diagnostics by Rippling Spin Waves